aras-p/glsl-optimizer/README.md

 Almost all actual code is [Mesa 3D's GLSL2](http://cgit.freedesktop.org/mesa/mesa/log/?h=glsl2) compiler; all this library does is spits out optimized GLSL back.

-This GLSL optimizer is made for [Unity's](http://unity3d.com/) purposes and is be built-in in [Unity 3.0](http://unity3d.com/unity/whats-new/unity-3).
+This GLSL optimizer is made for [Unity's](http://unity3d.com/) purposes and is built-in in [Unity 3.0](http://unity3d.com/unity/whats-new/unity-3).